 - There is an option to tag a photo with a location (geotag).
 You can disable this by turning Location Services off for the app (Settings > Privacy > Location Services) and setting parental control restrictions to prevent your kid from changing it back.

-- There is a new Photo Map option.
+- There is a Photo Map option.
 If photos are tagged with a location, they can be viewed on a map.
 This Instagram Help page explains it pretty clearly.
 If your kid’s photos are private, only approved followers will be able to view photos on the map.
 If their photos are public, then it could be easier for strangers to locate your child.

 How to make Instagram Photos private

-1. Open the app and click the Profile icon at the bottom right (circled) and then click the Settings icon in the upper right (circled).
-Note that I only use my first name here - I recommend that for your kid too!
+1. Open the app and click the Profile icon at the bottom right (circled) and then click the Options icon in the upper right (circled).
+Note that I only use my first name here – I recommend that for your kid too!

 Since I follow my daughter on the app and she follows me (another recommendation of mine) I now know, by clicking through the list, that there are plenty of other kids from her school using Instagram.
 Some have private profiles but others encourage followers – a 7th grader has over 1,500 followers!

 As with other social networks there are the “popularity contest” issues and bullying concerns.
 These are points to keep in mind as you consider whether Instagram is okay for your child or teen.

 Other Instagram articles on Be Web Smart:

 - Instagram Web Profiles introduced – How to keep your child’s information private